eyuppastirmaci/noesis-forge/backend/README.md

 2. **Update the configuration:**
    Edit the `.env` file with your own settings, secrets, and database credentials.
 Make sure to replace all placeholder values with your actual configuration.

-### Adding New Features
-1. Create models in `internal/models/`
-2. Implement business logic in `internal/services/`
-3. Create HTTP handlers in `internal/handlers/`
-4. Register routes in `internal/router/router.go`
-5. Add middleware if needed in `internal/middleware/`

 ## 🧪 Testing